biologist79/ESPuino/README.md

 * 08.12.2020: Reworked MQTT-timeout-Management
 * 09.12.2020: mDND-feature added.
 If tonuino's name is "tonuino", you can use `tonuino.local` instead it's of IP-address.
 * 11.12.2020: Revised GUI-design + (untested) PCB added for Wemos Lolin D32 + gerberfiles for headphone-PCB
+* 13.12.2020: Add SD-MMC 1 Bit mode: This mode needs one PIN less and has almost double speed than SPI mode
+* 13.12.2020: Add support for the PN5180 reader.
+The PN5180 has better RFID range/sensitivity and can read ISO-15693 / iCode SLIX2 tags aka Tonies
 More to come...

 ## Known bugs